emmanuel-londono/OSCP-Guide/README.md

 # OSCP-Prep-Guide

-> This is repo will host a collection of resources used to prepare for the OSCP exam
+> This is repo will host a collection of resources used to prepare for the OSCP exam to pass on first attempt.